 Option 2: The Council Tax Hardship Fund

-Working-age residents who receive Local Council Tax Support for the financial year 2020-21, will receive a further reduction in their annual Council Tax bill of up to £150.
-You do not need to apply, as the reduction will be automatically applied to new bills which you will receive in the post.
-It is expected that eligible residents will be notified in due course.
-We currently anticipate to be able to award this reduction and issue a revised Council Tax bill from mid-May 2020 onwards.
+Working-age residents who receive Council Tax Support for the financial year 2020-21, will receive a further reduction in their annual Council Tax bill of up to a maximum of £150.
+You do not need to apply; if you are eligible the Covid-19 Council Tax Hardship Award will be automatically applied to your Council Tax account, which is in addition to Council Tax Support and any discounts granted.

-If you have lost your job or have had to take time off work and you do not get paid you might be entitled to claim benefits.
+If you have lost your job, had a reduction in your working hours and wages or have had to take time off work and you do not get paid you might be entitled to claim benefits.
 Check if you are entitled to claim new style Job Seekers Allowance, Employment Support Allowance or Universal Credit to top up your income.
 It is important to take the time to check that you are receiving any benefits that you may be entitled to claim.

 I can’t afford to pay April’s instalment, what should I do?

 If you cannot afford to pay your April instalment, then we can recalculate your bill to include your missed April payment with your remaining payments.
-We ask that you try to pay as much as you can though.
-You can contact us on email@example.com or call 0151 606 2002.
+We ask that you try to pay as much as you can in the meantime.
+You can contact us on firstname.lastname@example.org or call 0151 606 2002.

 What other support is available to me?